gwax/www-gwax/posts/2006/06/goats-gods-and-superheroes.rst

 Back in the day, there was a Norse God who went by the name of Thor.
 This Thor fellow was a mighty guy, in charge of thunder, and he wielded a magical war hammer that went by the name of Mjolnir.
-Thor travelled around in a cart that was drawn by a couple of magic goats that went by the names of Tanngrisnir (tooth-grinder) and Tanngnjóstr (tooth-gnasher).
+Thor traveled around in a cart that was drawn by a couple of magic goats that went by the names of Tanngrisnir (tooth-grinder) and Tanngnjóstr (tooth-gnasher).
 Thor spent much of his time hunting frost giants, going